-A. Coding Scheme
+3.1.
+Coding Scheme

 Given an image frame in some compressed form, there are different ways in which the frame can be split into multiple descriptions.
 If we have to create 2 descriptions, then a naive way of splitting a frame would be to assign alternate rows of pixels to description-1 and description-2.
 Note that, the key idea behind splitting an image frame into multiple descriptions is to spread the spatial information of the frame in the form of pixel values into different descriptions, so that when one description is corrupted, then the other spatially correlated description can be used to interpolate the corrupted pixel values.
-To achieve this goal in a 2D scenario, the best possible spatial distribution of descriptions is achieved by assigning alternate pixels to description 1 and 2, as shown in Table I. This is because, our recovery strategy takes only the North-South-East-West pixels to interpolate a corrupted pixel.
-In this splitting approach, if a pixel value in description-1 is corrupted, it can be efficiently inferred from description-2, provided description-2 is less corrupted, and vice versa.
-However, in a large network, intuitively more than 2 descriptions will exploit path diversity better and minimize the effects of link errors.
+To achieve this goal in a 2D scenario, the best possible spatial distribution of descriptions is achieved by assigning alternate pixels to description 1 and 2, as shown in Table 1.
+This is because, our recovery strategy takes only the North-South-East-West pixels to interpolate a corrupted pixel.
+In this splitting approach, if a pixel value in description-1 is corrupted, it can be efficiently inferred from description-2, provided descriptions will exploit path diversity better and minimize the effects of link errors.